RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 # Deformable Image Registration (DIR) processing

-Plastimatch is executed in a Docker container using the `pypla` image.
+We use Plastimatch for the DIR-based methods, which is executed in a Docker container using the `pypla` image.

 **download the Plastimatch image**
 https://pypi.org/project/pyplastimatch/